scloud19/SECipedia/Node/streams.md

 			The old interface for streams

-			Whenever a stream has a "data" listener registered, it switches into "classic" mode and behaves according to the old API
+			Whenever a stream has a "data" listener registered, it switches into "classic" mode and behaves according to the old API When you do this, you lose the benefits of the streams2 api

 				Classic readable streams
+					Utilize the readable-stream module to make your streams2 code compliant with node .8 and below

 					Just event emitters that emit "data" events when they have data for their consumers

 					emit an "end" event when they are done producing for their consumers